-In addition to listening to your customers, get input from your customer service reps.
-They’re the ones interacting with customers on a daily basis, and they probably have the best sense regarding the expectations of your customers.
+Ask your service reps to provide some input.
+They interact with customers on a daily basis, and they probably have the best sense regarding the expectations of your customers.

 Additionally, the more communication there is between customer service and the rest of the team, the more likely it is that you can fix inefficiencies.

-Fixing the inefficiencies will make customers happy, which, in turn, makes your support reps happy; and ultimately, when it helps increase conversions, makes your revenue happy.
+Fixing the inefficiencies will make customers happy, which, in turn, makes your support reps happy.
+Ultimately, when it helps increase conversions, it makes your revenue happy.

 Step #3: Improve Upon Problem Areas

-By consistently listening to your customers and your customer support reps, you create feedback loops that allow you to identify both the areas in which you’re doing well and the ones that tend to cause problems for your customers.
+By consistently listening to your customers and your customer support reps, you create feedback loops.
+This allows you to identify both the areas in which you’re doing well and the ones that tend to cause problems for your customers.